survivejs/react-book/manuscript/07_from_todo_to_kanban.md

 }
 ```

 The question is how do we map this structure to our React app.
-We'll need `LaneStore` at least for coordinating an individual Lane.
-On App level we'll have something that will keep track of these lanes.
-We can call that `AppStore`.
+We'll need `LaneStore` at least for coordinating an individual Lanes.
 We also need to fit in some new controls to the App.
 We need to be able to create, modify and remove lanes.

 In the mockup above I have included task creation within the first lane so that's something to take in count.
 Finally we'll need some way to move tasks between lanes so we can keep track of their completion.

 ## Reorganizing Project